Home Readiness & Self-Reliance preparednessgardenbackyard

 The fastest way to ruin a backyard project is to start too big.

-A lot of people buy into the fantasy version first.
-They imagine a perfect productive yard, overcommit, then end up with a half-finished setup that mostly creates guilt.
+A lot of people picture the perfect productive yard, overcommit, and end up with a half-finished setup that mostly creates guilt.
 That is not self-reliance.
 It is just another abandoned plan.

 Start with usefulness, not ambition